FelipeResk/FelipeResk/README.md

 (ಠ_ಠ) The scholar of Data Science and Analytics

-(＃｀д´)ﾉ Student of Computer Science in Uninove
+(＃｀д´)ﾉ Bachelor in Computer Science

 ## My Technologies
 | Cursos | Certificados |